 In Salford we want to achieve a consistent approach to the application of Social Value across the city.
-The Salford Pledge for Social Value sets out to provide a single, shared approach and policy for Social Value.
+Salford’s 10% Better Campaign sets out to provide a single, shared approach and policy for Social Value.
 There is a commitment from the signatories that Social Value will be central to service, regardless of whom the provider is.
-This means that there is a real and tangible commitment to ensuring that expenditure across public, private, and voluntary, community & social enterprise sectors, generates the maximum Social Value across the city.
+This means that there is a real and tangible commitment to ensuring that expenditure across public, private, and voluntary, community and social enterprise sectors, generates the maximum Social Value across the city.

 Q: How do we define Social Value?

 A: Social Value asks the question: “If £1 is spent on the delivery of services, can that same £1 be used to also produce a wider benefit to the community?”.
 This involves looking beyond the price of each individual contract and instead looking at the collective benefit to a community.

 Social Value can demonstrate social, economic or environmental benefit.
 The examples of Salford’s 10% Better Social Value Indicators – provided in the ‘Download’ area- are grounded in Salford City Mayor Priorities , which is the ‘blueprint’ for making Salford a better and fairer place for everyone to live.

 Q: What legal requirements are there around Social Value?